chris-belcher/electrum-personal-server/README.md

 we'd like to avoid with Electrum Personal Server.

 Definitely check out implementations like [ElectrumX](https://github.com/kyuupichan/electrumx/) if you're interested in this sort of thing.

-## Project Readiness

-This project is in beta release.
-It should be usable by any reasonably-technical bitcoin user.

-When trying this, make sure you report any crashes, odd behaviour, transactions appearing as `Not Verified` or times when Electrum disconnects (which indicates the server behaved unexpectedly).

 #### Caveat about pruning